 Optometrists help you learn how to make the most of the vision you still have, helping you lead a more independent life, explains Serena Sukhija, O.D., coordinator of Low Vision Services at The New York Eye and Ear Infirmary of Mount Sinai in New York City.
 “The optometrist can prescribe glasses and low-vision devices as well as help monitor the disease,” she explains.

-Your optometrist is also the gatekeeper for further rehabilitation services (including all the professionals listed below), she explains.
+Your optometrist is also the gatekeeper for further rehabilitation services and usually your referral source for the retina specialist, she explains.
 “The other specialists you will be seeing typically need a report from an eye-care specialist like the optometrist detailing what your vision and eye problems are,” she says.

 Most importantly, though, low-vision specialists will work with you to help you achieve your goals, Dr. Kim explains.
+Low vision devices play an important role in improving the overall quality of life.
 If you’d like to improve your ability to read, they will show you how devices like lighted magnifiers can help.
 (We've got some ideas, too.
 Check out 15 Tools That Can Help You See.)

 Mental Health Pro